gordon-cs/gordon-360-api/README.md

 Run the tests:
 `pytest` -- This runs all the tests.
 `pytest test_gordon360_pytest.py -k '{name of def}'` -- This runs a specific test based on {name of def}.

-### Manual Testing

-#### Running the Server Locally

-* As you are probably using one of the Linux machines in the Computer Science lounge, you will need to be on the virtual machine to run the server locally.
-Follow the directions [here](RemoteDesktopToVM.md) to set up and connect to the virtual machine.

-* If this is your first time on the virtual machine, you will need to clone the 360 code.
-You can use something like Git Bash or VS Code to do this.

-* Before you open the gordon-360-api folder, you will have to add the `secrets.config` file to it.
-The file is located on the CS-RDSH-02 virtual machine in `C:\Users\Public\Public Documents\` (or `/c/users/public/documents\` when in git-bash).
-Copy the file `secrets.config` to the same folder in your project that contains the `web.config` file; currently, this is in `gordon-360-api\Gordon360`.
-This file is a sort of keyring for the server to authorize itself at various points.

-* Now, to open the api, look for the desktop app Visual Studio 2017, which has a purple Visual Studio icon.
-You will have to log in to a Microsoft account, which can just be the account Gordon made for you.
-Once you log in, go to `File > Open > Project/Solution`.
-Then, select and Open the file `gordon-360-api/Gordon360.sln`.

-* There is a little configuration you must yet do before running the server.
-In the solution explorer on the right, right click the name of the project (Gordon360) and select properties.
-From the tabs on the left, choose the Web tab and change the Project Url to an unused port.
-For example, if you chose port 5555, change Project Url to `"http://localhost:5555"`.
-Then click Create Virtual Directory.
-Press OK on the dialog box, and you all configured!

-* Now, you can press the Start button in Visual Studio to run the server (it is a green play button in the top middle of the tool bar).
-It will open the web browser and, after a period that may last half an hour or more, display an Error 403.14 - Forbidden.
-This is expected.
-You can now begin manually testing the API.

-* If you want to test the UI, keep the server running and follow the directions found [here](https://github.com/gordon-cs/gordon-360-ui/blob/develop/README.md#connect-local-backend-to-react) under "Connect Local Backend to React".

 #### Manually Testing the API